vuejs/vuepress/packages/docs/docs/config/README.md

 - Type: `Function`
 - Default: `undefined`

-A function to modify default config or apply additional plugins to the [markdown-it](https://github.com/markdown-it/markdown-it) instance used to render source files. e.g.
+A function to modify default config or apply additional plugins to the [markdown-it](https://github.com/markdown-it/markdown-it) instance used to render source files.
+For example:

 ``` js
 module.exports = {